udaan-iitt/editions/2022_Sept/GRE.md

 The maximum possible score in the GRE is 340; 170 in Quantitative, 170 in Verbal.
 The lowest possible score (obtained by showing up to the exam hall and doing nothing else) is 260.
 So the effective range of the score is 80; 40 for Quantitative and 40 for Verbal.
-We do not fully understand why ETS chose to shift the scale up by 260 (We speculate that it is to make scores look better than they actually are, at least to people who don't understand how the GRE system works).
+I do not fully understand why ETS chose to shift the scale up by 260 (I speculate that it is to make scores look better than they actually are, at least to people who don't understand how the GRE system works).

 ## The importance of GRE for applications: